 All will be able to attend via Zoom and are invited to contribute to the discussion.
 Please register your interest by emailing Caroline Marley before Friday, 1 October 2021.

 The event has been organised by the Centre for the Social History of Health and Healthcare (CSHHH) Glasgow at the University of Strathclyde and the University of Wisconsin-Madison.

 The generous support of the Wellcome Trust is gratefully acknowledged by all those who have participated in this project; www.wellcome.ac.uk

-Following on the heels of April’s event, the Wellcome Trust recently awarded Dr Lucas Richert and Prof Jim Mills £38,700 to carry on and expand upon the work of the Cannabis: Global Histories project.
-The money will be used to further develop the network and help produce useful knowledge.
+Following on the heels of the April 2018 event, the Wellcome Trust awarded Dr Lucas Richert and Prof Jim Mills £38,700 to carry on and expand upon the work of the Cannabis: Global Histories project.
+The money has been used to further develop the network and help produce useful knowledge.

 The Cannabis: Global Histories web series proved very popular and, of course, there will be more materials in the future. https://pointsadhsblog.wordpress.com/points-library/cannabis-global-histories/ Think about submitting a post or video to Emily Dufton, one of the network’s participants, and also the new Managing Editor of Points.

 As for publishing, the MIT Press contracted an edited collection of papers from the first conference in April, 2018.
 This is a great first step getting the research of the network into wider hands.